 Conclusion

 In the field of metal buildings, choosing the right insulation is complex.
 It requires a balance between energy efficiency, installation complexity, and environmental impact.
 Good insulation can greatly improve comfort inside a building.
-It also reduces unneeded energy use, which lowers energy costs.
+It also reduces unnecessary energy use, which lowers energy costs.
 However, the complexity of the installation process should not be overlooked in the selection process.
 Choosing materials that are easy to install not only reduces the difficulty of construction but also effectively controls construction costs.

 At the same time, environmental performance is also an important aspect of modern construction that cannot be ignored.
 Choosing recyclable and sustainable insulation cuts the environmental impact of construction.
 It also shows our commitment to a sustainable future.